Funding and pricing

 Limited funding is available from the department for Language, Literacy and Numeracy (LLN) support for eligible apprentices and trainees.
 Funding will be provided under a separate agreement to the approved registered training organisations.

-Approved Language, Literacy and Numeracy RTOs must provide Language, Literacy and Numeracy services to any eligible apprentice or trainee registered on the department's DELTA system, excluding school-based apprentices and trainees.
-The relevant secondary schooling sector will provide Language, Literacy and Numeracy support.
-In the case of school-based apprentices and trainees, contact should be made with the relevant secondary school.
+Approved RTOs must provide Language, Literacy and Numeracy services to any eligible apprentice or trainee registered on the department's DELTA system, excluding school-based apprentices and trainees.
+In the case of school-based apprentices and trainees, contact should be made with the relevant secondary school, as the school is responsible for providing LLN support.

 The approved Language, Literacy and Numeracy suppliers are listed below: